summa-tx/relays/golang/dashboard/README.md

 ## Description

-The dashboard displays the Cosmos Relay chain data and verifies it against an external Bitcoin explorer (currently BlockCypher).
+The dashboard displays the Cosmos Relay chain data and verifies it against an external Bitcoin explorer (currently BlockStream).

 --------------------------